 The Court does not accept unsolicited, general applications for advertised vacancies that have been sent by email.

-To be notified of Federal Court vacancies, sign up for email alerts from APSJobs.
+To be notified of Federal Court vacancies, sign up for email alerts from APSJobs external link.

 - Non-specific positions (temporary employment registers)

-Refer to the Temporary Register page for details.
+Refer to the Temporary Register vacancy on the online recruitment system external link for details.

 - Judges' Associates